justinmoon/wallets/m5stack/README.md

     - [High-level description of what it is](https://hackernoon.com/a-simple-introduction-to-pythons-asyncio-595d9c9ecf8c)
     - [30 minute YouTube tutorial covering a very similar example to this one](https://www.youtube.com/watch?v=BI0asZuqFXM)
     - [Exhaustive tutorial of the micropython asyncio library](https://github.com/peterhinch/micropython-async/blob/master/TUTORIAL.md)
 - Asyncio implements a "event loop".
 You can put tasks into this loop using `loop.create_task`.
 These tasks must be "coroutines" -- functions which can suspend execution when they have nothing to do (e.g. waiting for button press).
-Asyncio's event loop is able to jump between coroutings when they do have something to do.
+Asyncio's event loop is able to jump between coroutines when they do have something to do.
 - Coroutines can be defined by creating a function containing `async def` declaration.
 Coroutines created in this manner can suspend execution by calling other coroutines using `await coroutine()`.
-In our case we repeatedly call `await uasyncio.sleep(1)` to sleep for 1 second.
+In our case, every iteration of the loop we suspend execution by calling `await uasyncio.sleep(1)` to sleep for 1 second.
 This simulates how our hardware wallet will wait for button presses and messages over serial port.

-You should see "Increment: i" lines printed out every second, where `i` increases by 1 every time.
+You should see "Increment: i" lines printed out every second, where `i` increases by 1 with every message.

 See if you can figure out how to write a `decrement` function that does the same thing but subtracts instead of adding, and to run them both at the same time.